 One day Jesus’ disciples said to Jesus, ‘Lord, teach us to pray.’
 (Luke 11.1)

-Jesus’ response was simple: he gave them some words to use, the words we know as the Lord’s Prayer.
-Here are the traditional words of the version in Matthew’s Gospel:
+Jesus’ response was simple: he gave them some words to use, which we know as the Lord’s Prayer:

 Jesus told his disciples always to pray and not give up.
 Many people use the monthly Cycle of Prayer, as a way of praying methodically for the work of our parishes, chaplaincies and our brothers and sisters around the world.
 The Cycle of Prayer can be used as part of the ‘offices’ of the Church of England – the daily services of preparation for the day ahead and reflection for the day past.